5 Prevayl Metrics You Need to Know to Get Started

 3. Training Zones

-Training Zones show you how much time you spent in each training zone throughout a workout.
-They’re a visualisation of your five heart rate zones based on the intensity of training relative to your maximum heart rate (MHR), the fastest rate that your heart can beat during maximal effort exercise.
+Training Zones show you how much time you spent in each Training Zone throughout a workout.
+They’re a visualisation of your five heart rate zones based on the intensity of training relative to your maximum heart rate (max HR), the fastest rate that your heart can beat during maximal effort exercise.

-There are five Training Zones, each of them corresponds to a different percentage of your MHR:
+There are five Training Zones, each of them corresponds to a different percentage of your max HR:

-To get the most accurate data out of Training Zones, make sure your personal MHR is kept up to date – you can do so in Settings.
-Having the wrong MHR could mean the difference between one Training Zone and the next, which leads to inaccurate ratings of workout intensity.
+To get the most accurate data out of Training Zones, make sure your personal max HR is kept up to date – to do so we recommend performing a FitnessCheck every four to six weeks.
+Having the wrong max HR could mean the difference between one Training Zone and the next, which leads to inaccurate ratings of workout intensity.

 Exercising using this metric can help you hit specific intensity targets, which makes it the perfect workout companion for all you heavy HIITers out there who want to fully optimise the benefits of your workout.
 For HIIT to be most effective, your work phase should reach at least 85% of your maximum effort or Training Zone 4.
 Likewise, should you decide to participate in active recovery on a rest day, your HR should not exceed Zone 2 – and Training Zones give you this insight at a glance.